 The Rav of Ponevesh learnt from this something amazing about the Beit Hamikdash.
 Just entering the Holy Temple would have an effect on a person.
 Just walking in makes one a completely different person.
-After going in the first time, pleasure is being in touch with G-d.
-That's why He arranges small mishaps to get our attention.
-All for our own benefit.
+After going in the first time, Yosef Mashita could not go back in again and do such a disgraceful act.